michaelgeers6/personal-website/content/authors/admin/_index.md

 Prior to joining ARC, I earned a Master of Behavioral and Decision Sciences from the University of Pennsylvania.
 I also completed an MSc in Marketing with distinction (Trinity College Dublin) and a BA in Business Administration (Provadis School of International Management and Technology).

+I am on the 2023--2024 job market for assistant faculty and postdoc positions.

 <br>

 **Publications (updated November 2023):**